How to Make a Price (Vendor) Comparison Website?

 4. Price History

 Travel aggregators have a number of price tracking features.
 For example, “Comparing across the months” helps to choose the best deal if a person does not depend on strike dates.
-Or “Finding the cheapest month” works for travelers who got used to buying tickets in advance and search for the best deal all year round.
+Or “Finding the cheapest month” works for travelers who got used to buying tickets in advance and searching for the best deal all year round.

 5. Reviews 32% of customers read at least 4-6 reviews and 7% read up to 20 online reviews before making a purchase decision.

-Boosting up the engagement and loyalty is one of the major challenges for price comparison websites.
-People even compare the comparison websites when searching for the best deals!
+Boosting up engagement and loyalty is one of the major challenges for price comparison websites.
+People even compare comparison websites when searching for the best deals!
 One way to retain customers and increase their loyalty is to create a rewarding program for them.

 Points and badges (TripAdvisor), gift cards, cashback, discount coupons (Pricewatch), and giveaways can motivate them to stay with you and ignore your competitors even if they have a better price.

-Another example is GasBuddy, which incentivizes their contributors by granting them points for activities.
+Another example is GasBuddy, which incentivizes its contributors by granting them points for activities.
 They rank the most active users in leaderboards to add an element of competition.
 For their contributions on GasBuddy, users can collect points and redeem them for $100 gas gift cards.

 7. Barcode and QR Scanning

-Price comparison mobile applications may have such feature as a barcode or QR scan.
+Price comparison mobile applications may have such a feature as a barcode or QR scan.
 Shopping in some local stores, customers can simply scan the goods’ barcodes to find the same items online and compare prices.